 Most analog and RF circuitry in today's high-volume applications is part of SOCs.
+This trend is now extending into the mm-wave domain.
 The economic regime of a mainstream product is usually highly competitive-it has a high production volume, and hence a high level of R&D investment by which its technology requirements can drive mixed-signal technology as a whole.
 Mobile communication platforms are the highest volume circuits driving the needs of mixed signal circuits.
-When formulating an analog and mixed-signal (AMS) roadmap, simplification is necessary because there are many different circuits and architectures.
-This section discusses four basic analog circuits.
-Those are not only most critical components, but their performance requirements are also representative and most important for RF and analog parts of the SOC:
+When formulating an analog and mixed-signal (AMS) roadmap, simplification is necessary because there are many different circuit types and topologies.
+Since the 2001 ITRS edition, this section has discussed four basic analog and RF circuits.
+Those are not only critical components, but their performance requirements are also representative and most important for RF, mm-wave and analog parts of the SOC.
+Additionally, in the 2011 edition we have introduced a fifth building block and have expanded the requirements for the amplifiers to include broadband applications.

 - 1. Low-noise amplifier (LNA)

 - 2. Voltage-controlled oscillator (VCO)

 - 3. Power amplifier (PA)

 - 4. Analog-to-digital converter (ADC)

+- 5. Serializer-deserializer (SerDes)

-The design and process technology used to build these basic analog circuits also determines the performance of many other mixed-signal circuits.
-Thus, the performance of these four circuits, as described by figures of merit (FoMs), is a good basis for a mixed-signal roadmap.
+The design and process technology used to build these basic RF, analog/mixed-signal and high-speed digital circuits also determines the performance of many other mixed-signal circuits.
+Thus, the performance of these five circuits, as described by figures of merit (FoMs), is a good basis for a mixed-signal roadmap.
+(Future roadmap editions will likely add power management requirements, which are now also a dominant design consideration.)

 The following discussion develops these FoMs in detail.
-Unless otherwise noted, all parameters (e.g., gain G) are given as absolute values and not on a decibel scale.
-Preferences for specific solutions to given design problems are avoided; rather, different types of solutions are encouraged since unexpected solutions have often helped to overcome barriers.
+Unless otherwise noted, all parameters (e.g., gain, G, noise figure, NF) are given as absolute values and not on a decibel scale.
+Preferences for specific solutions to given design problems are avoided.
+Instead, different types of solutions are encouraged since unexpected solutions have often helped to overcome barriers.
 (Competition, such as between alternative solutions, is a good driving force for all types of advances related to technology roadmapping.)
 Any given type of circuit will have different requirements depending on its purposes.
 Therefore, certain performance indicators can be contradictory in different applications.17 To avoid such situations, the figures of merit correlate to the analog and RF needs of a mobile communication platform.
-Last, this section evaluates the dependence of the FoMs on device parameters, so that circuit design requirements can lead to specific device and process technology specifications.
-Extrapolations are proposed that lead to a significant advance of analog circuit performance as well as to realistic and feasible technology advances.
-These parameters are given in the RF and Analog/Mixed-signal Technologies for Wireless Communications chapter.
+Lastly, this section evaluates the dependence of the FoMs on device parameters, so that circuit design requirements can lead to specific device and process technology specifications.
+Extrapolations are proposed that lead to a significant advance of analog, RF and mm-wave circuit performance as well as to realistic and feasible technology advances.
+These parameters are given in the RF and Analog/Mixed-signal Technologies Chapter.

-Low-noise Amplifier (LNA)
+Low-noise Amplifier

 Digital processing systems require interfaces to the analog world.
 Prominent examples of these interfaces are transmission media in wired or wireless communication.
-The LNA amplifies the input signal to a level that makes further signal processing insensitive to noise.
+The low-noise amplifier (LNA) amplifies the input signal to a level that makes further signal processing insensitive to noise.
 The key performance issue for an LNA is to deliver the undistorted but amplified signal to downstream signal processing units without adding further noise.